 His experiences during the War moved rapidly.
 Ponder enlisted on June 4, 1917.
 He was assigned to the French aviation school at Avord, France from June 19, 1917 to February 1, 1918.

-For his service he received the Distinguished Service Cross for breaking up a an attack by 13 enemy planes on a lone American flyer near Fontaines, France on October 23, 1918.
+For his service he received the Distinguished Service Cross (DSC) for breaking up a an attack by 13 enemy planes on a lone American flyer near Fontaines, France on October 23, 1918.
 He shot down one enemy aircraft on that occasion.
 He also received the Croix de Guerre with four Palms, and three unit citations.
 Below, right, from Popular Aviation (PA) magazine, July, 1935, is an article describing the circumstances of his DSC award.

 Ponder signed the Tucson Register twice as a civilian.
 Each time he flew Cessna NC4724.
 His first landing was solo on Monday, September 10, 1928 at 11:30 AM.
 Based at Ft.
 Worth, TX, he departed westbound at 12:30 PM to Los Angeles, CA.